pacineee/Web-Applications-for-Everybody-Quick-Walk-through/Hosting.md

 Web hosting allows users to store content offsite, reducing local storage costs and the associated physical footprint.
 It also makes it easier to build a genuinely durable web presence, with built-in advantages like back-ups for security and support.

-Some web hosting happens locally via personal computers or servers, but cloud-based third-party providers are used more frequently.
+Some web hosting happens locally (**Localhost**) via personal computers or servers, but cloud-based third-party providers are used more frequently.

 **Ways to getting started with an online Website**